-In an exclusive new interview, Dame Jane Goodall sat down with Plant Based News’ own Robbie Lockie to discuss her new book.
+In an exclusive interview, Dame Jane Goodall sat down with Plant Based News’ own Robbie Lockie to discuss her new book.
 The renowned ethologist – referring to the study of animals in their natural habitat – delved into the food system, animal suffering, and hope.

 Goodall penned the new release, called The Book of Hope: A Survival Guide for Trying Times, alongside Douglas Abrams, the internationally bestselling co-author of The Book of Joy.